openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino-overview/install-openvino-macos-header.rst

 .. meta::
    :description: Learn how to install OpenVINO™ Runtime on macOS operating
                  system.
-You can use an archive, a PyPi package, Conda Forge or Homebrew.
+You can use an archive, a PyPi package, npm package, Conda Forge or Homebrew.